pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 # Use BR to Backup and Restore Cluster Data

 Backup & Restore (BR) is a command-line tool for distributed backup and restoration of the TiDB cluster data.
 Compared with [`mydumper`/`loader`](/dev/how-to/maintain/backup-and-restore/mydumper-loader.md), BR is more suitable for scenarios of huge data volume.
-This document describes the command line, offers detailed use cases and best practices, and introduces the working principle of BR.
+This document describes the command line, offers detailed use cases, best practices, usage restrictions, and introduces the working principle of BR.

 ## Command-line description